|So are you more of a red lighting or yellow lighting kind of guy?|

 Insidious can also be useful for getting in an extra attack you normally couldn't have on the turn after attacking a ship while the Gladiator is turning around to keep chasing after enemy ships.
 As I said earlier, it won't be the kind of thing you consistently get use from but if you're using a second Gladiator it's worth giving some consideration to.

 I encourage you to consider the Gladiator-I the default Gladiator.
-This is true of the cheaper variants of most Imperial ships, but the Gladiator-I already does great at what the Gladiator chassis wants to do - it wants to run in and make ships miserable and it hasn't spent any points trying to do anything but that.
-Assuming you've followed my advice and you've filled your support crew slot with Engine Techs, your weapon team slot with Ordnance Experts, and your ordnance slot with an ordnance upgrade (I'd recommend Expanded Launchers, Assault Proton Torpedoes, or Assault Concussion Missiles and I've subsequently produced an article to help guide you in that decision), I'll be quibbling a bit on some of the officer slots for recommended builds, as well as providing one specific Demolisher build:
+The Gladiator-I already does great at what the Gladiator chassis wants to do - it wants to run in and make ships miserable and it hasn't spent any points trying to do anything but that.
+Assuming you've followed my advice and you've filled your support crew slot with Engine Techs, your weapon team slot with Ordnance Experts, and your ordnance slot with an ordnance upgrade, I'll be focusing a bit on some of the officer slots for recommended builds, as well as providing one specific Demolisher build:

 The Dreaded Clonisher